multitenancy-project/L5_Accel_NIC/Design Note.md

 According to the table above, the size of ADU should range from several types to several hundreds of MB.

-**E2E Data Execution Path**: For each type of application:
+**E2E Data Execution Path**: For each application:

-1. on the sender side, the CPU should push the pointer which points to the physical address of the data (can be DMAed) to the NIC together with the metadata (how the ADU should be pre-processed);
+1. on the sender side, the CPU should push the descriptor which points to the physical address of the data (can be DMAed) to the NIC together with the metadata (ADU_ID, ADU length);
 2. The specific ADU-module pulls the ADU from DMA and execute the TX ops (encryption, compress, serialization, etc.);
-3. (ADUs are converted into packets and transferred in the network)
+3. ADUs are converted into packets and transferred in the network
 4. On the receiver side, the RX ops (decryption, vectorization, decompression) that a specific ADU-module should execute are registered right after the application started up;
 5. After the the packet is dispatched from RMT pipeline, the ADU-module obtains packets and re-construct the ADU.
 Then execute the operations registered before.

 ### Hardware Design